PARENT ROLES AND EXPECTATIONS

 PRIVATE TUTOR (GRADES K-2):

 In these early years of education, parents are fully involved with the homework process, helping the students understand and complete assignments and grading homework.
-There is also a need for parents to help students develop a plan for organizing their work and submitting all completed homework on time.
-Periodically, parents will be asked to teach a lesson at home, with a lesson plan or script provided by the classroom teacher.
+There is also a need for parents to partner with the teacher.
+Both help train the student in organizing their work and submitting all completed homework on time.
+Like a typical co-teacher, parents may be periodically asked to teach a lesson at home, with a lesson plan or script provided by the classroom teacher.

 PRIVATE TUTOR (GRADES 2-4):

 In these grades, responsibilities are often divided between the classroom teacher and the private tutor/parent at home.
-Parents are completely engaged in the homework process while encouraging an increasing degree of independence in completing assignments.
+Parents, as co-teachers and partners, are completely engaged in the homework process while encouraging an increasing degree of independence in completing assignments.
 Parents are fully available to help drill facts and memory work, and to grade homework as required by the teacher.

 PRIVATE TUTOR (GRADES 5-7):

 Courses at this level are made successful because each student has a private tutor, the parent, at home, willing and ready to assist.
-Parents will receive instructions from the classroom teacher on a regular basis outlining homework assignments, follow-up study over covered material, and any preparation or review needed for the next class.
-As the private tutor, the parent is still asked to grade some homework assignments.
+Parents partner with teacher because they receive instructions from the classroom teacher outlining homework assignments, follow-up study over covered material, and any preparation or review needed for the next class.
+As a partner to the classroom teacher, the parent is still required to grade some homework assignments.

 GUIDE FOR DEPENDENT STUDY (GRADES 8-10):